Rupi Kaur: Early life

 Kaur was born into a Sikh family in Punjab, India, on 4 October 1992.
 At age three, she immigrated to Canada with her parents.
-Her father had left before and wasn't present for Kaur's birth.
+Her father had left and was not present for Kaur's birth.
 Due to financial instability, he would send back supplies suitable for Kaur and her upbringing.
 She lived with her parents and three younger siblings in a one-bedroom basement flat, where they slept in the same bed.
 Her family eventually settled in Brampton, Ontario, alongside a large South Asian diaspora community, while Kaur's father worked as a truck driver.

-When her father lived in Japan he'd write Punjabi poetry to Kaur's mother, who practiced painting.
+When her father lived in Japan, he would write Punjabi poetry to Kaur's mother, who practiced painting.
 At the age of five, Kaur was compelled to take up her mother's hobby of painting; she was given a paintbrush and forced to draw.
 Her mother wanted to instill this art in her since it was so close to home.
-Also, Kaur recalled that poetry was a recurrent aspect of her faith, spirituality and everyday life: "There were evenings when my dad would sit around for hours, analyzing a single verse for hours."
+Kaur recalled that poetry was a recurrent aspect of her faith, spirituality and everyday life: "There were evenings when my dad would sit around for hours, analyzing a single verse."
 As a child, Kaur would find herself embarrassed by her mother's accent and try to distance herself.
 Kaur was generally self-conscious about her identity.
 Her mother was occasionally distant to Kaur, as a result of her family and culture, particularly when Kaur was on her period; menstruating, alongside her childhood abuse, often left Kaur debilitated.
 Her relationship with her parents, in particular her mother, became turbulent in her adolescence; there were extensive arguments over mundane activities that Kaur later interpreted as a result of wishing to preserve their original culture.
 As a young child she witnessed relatives and friends experience domestic violence or sexual abuse; watching her parents be subject to racism, she inferred, resulted in her coy disposition.
 Her environment growing up led to her developing what she deemed "constant survival mode".